Our Environmental and Social Management Policy for Financing and Investment Activity

 DBJ Group has contributed to the long-term stable supply of energy while reducing its environmental impact, based on the fundamental principle of sustainability management for balancing economic and social value.
 In the renewable energy field in particular, DBJ supplies diverse risk capital, including project financing, mezzanine loans, and equity financing, to wind and solar power generation projects in Japan from their initial stages.
 DBJ also finances offshore wind power projects in Europe, with the aim of learning from cutting-edge initiatives overseas and applying those lessons in Japan.
 In view of the global debate about climate change and the OECD’s Arrangement on Officially Supported Export Credits, as well as Japan’s energy policy based on the 3E+S strategic plan, DBJ works to ensure reliable energy supply while aiming to achieve zero effective emissions of greenhouse gases by 2050.
 In renewable and alternative energy, we plan to increase the supply of risk capital for wind and solar power, new power grids, and hydrogen projects in order to encourage their introduction.
 While DBJ does not engage in projects to build new or expand existing coal-fired thermal power plants, it does participate in initiatives for transitioning to cleaner thermal power plants with the use of new technologies.

 Palm oil is an essential raw material in our daily lives.
 However, it is well understood that the production of palm oil has in the past led to human rights abuses, such as infringing on the human rights of indigenous peoples and child labor, as well as to environmental problems including the cutting and burning down of natural forests and damage to biodiversity.
 Before offering investments and loans for businesses that cultivate palm oil plantations, DBJ takes a cautious approach, confirming the business in question has obtained international certification for sustainable palm oil production and has not caused any problems with indigenous peoples and local communities.
 For parties that have not obtained this certification, DBJ strongly recommends they get certified.
+We ask our suppliers to publicly commit to No Deforestation, No Peat, No Exploitation (NDPE) policies.

 The destruction of forests causes many problems, such as reducing biodiversity, destabilizing ecosystems, lowering water source cultivation functions, and degrading the ability to store carbon dioxide.
 DBJ takes a cautious approach to evaluating loans and investments for businesses involved in lumber production, making sure the business in question does not engage in illegal logging or cause trouble with indigenous peoples and local communities.